General forward algorithm with time-varying transition probability matrix

 - allprobs

-needs to be an array of dimension c(N,N,n), matching the number of rows of allprobs.
+Gammamust be an array of dimensionc(N,N,n), matching the number of rows of allprobs.
 For each track, the transition matrix at the beginning of the track will be ignored (as there is no transition between tracks).
-Furthermore, instead of a single vectordelta
+Furthermore, instead of a single vectordeltacorresponding to the initial distribution, adeltamatrix of initial distributions, of dimensionc(k,N), can be provided, such that each track starts with it's own initial distribution.- logspace

 optional logical, indicating whether automatic differentiation with

-should be used.
-By default, the function determines this itself.- report
+RTMBshould be used.
+By default, the function determines this itself.- bw

 logical, indicating whether